Hinduism in Odisha

 Hinduism is a majority religion in Odisha, which is followed by nearly 93.6% of the total population of the state.
 Odisha has a very rich cultural heritage of Hinduism and the state has second highest percentage of Hindus, after Himachal Pradesh.
 The state is home for the tribal culture and historical Hindu temple, the notable includes the Jagannath Temple in Puri and Lingaraja Temple.
 Ratha Yatra of Puri is one of the biggest Hindu pilgrimage in India.
 The state has also many Historical sites.

 Demographics

-Majority of population of Odisha follows Hinduism, which is about 93.6% of the total population.
-Many of the tribal people follows their traditional tribal religions.
+Approximately 93.6% of Odisha residents follow Hinduism, which makes it the dominant religion in the region.
+Many of the tribal people follow their traditional tribal religions.